 Redwoods National Park

 Beyond Disney Land and San Franciso, the Redwood trees are pretty much iconic to Californians.
 The United Nations have even declared the parks a UNESCO World Heritage site.
 Come here to be thoroughly impressed and to see just how amazing the earth is.
+For more info here’s how to visit the Jedediah Smith Redwoods State Park.

 Big Bear Lake